tilde-nlp/neasqc_wp6_qnlp_rc/README.md

 # Quantum Natural Language Processing : NEASQC WP 6.1

+## Overview
+This readme gives a brief introduction to the models presented in the NEASQC work-package 6.1 on quantum natural lnaguage processing and provides guidance on how to run each model.

 ## Pre-setup
 The following guide will walk you thorugh how to use our models.
 Prior to following those steps, you should ensure that you:
 - Have a copy of the repository on your local machine.